Anas2108/SIMULINK-VIEWER-Project/README.md

 - readMDLfile
  Read the needed data from MDL file

-- Block
+- Block:
 Creat array of Objects from this class and save the data which we got from Class "readMDLfile" in the appropriate block

-- Point
+- Point:
 Creat array of Object from this class to save the coordienates of the branching lines which we get from "readMDLfile"

-- SimulinkViewer
+- SimulinkViewer:
 Display the Simulink model depend on the  data we get in "Block" and "Point" classes

-- FirstPane
+- FirstPane:
 Make a user-friendly interface (GUI) which allow the user to select the MDL file

--Simuklink_App
+- Simuklink_App:
-Contain the Primary Stage
+Contain the Primary Stage which contain the "FirstPane" object